Standing on the ledge, new day.

 Important point: shutdown can look like “I don’t care,” but it often means “I can’t carry any more right now.”

-One useful model here is the Window of Tolerance: when we’re inside that window, we can think, feel, and respond.
+One useful lens is the Window of Tolerance: when we’re inside that window, we can think, feel, and respond.
 When we go above it, we get revved up (fight/flight).
-When we drop below it, we go into hypoarousal: freeze/flop/drop, shutdown, collapse energy.3
+When we drop below it, we can slide into hypoarousal—freeze/flop/drop, shutdown, collapse energy.3

-Another related lens is the “defense cascade” described in trauma literature: under threat (especially when the brain reads it as prolonged or inescapable), the body can move through states like freezing and immobilization.4 This isn’t moral failure.
-It’s survival math.
+Another related lens is the defense cascade described in trauma literature: under threat (especially when the brain reads it as prolonged or inescapable), the body can move through states like freezing and immobilization.4 This is not moral failure.
+It is survival math.

-Sometimes shutdown also overlaps with dissociation: detachment, disconnection, feeling unreal, or feeling like you’re watching your life through a screen.5 Dissociation can exist on a continuum from mild and everyday to disruptive and serious.6
+Shutdown can also overlap with dissociation: detachment, disconnection, feeling unreal, or feeling like you’re watching your life through a screen.5 Dissociation exists on a continuum from common/mild to disruptive/severe.6

-And yes, when you’re burnt down far enough, even pleasure can dim.
+And yes—when you are burnt down far enough, even pleasure can dim.
 That “nothing brings joy” experience is commonly discussed as anhedonia in clinical literature (a diminished capacity to feel interest or pleasure).7

-Shutdown doesn’t happen in a vacuum.
-It’s often what shows up after long periods of:
+Shutdown rarely happens in a vacuum.
+It often shows up after long periods of:

-- responsibility without control (being judged on outcomes you’re not allowed to shape),8
+- responsibility without control (being judged on outcomes you are not allowed to shape),8

-- emotional labor (managing yourself and the room like it’s your job, even when it’s killing you),10
+- emotional labor (managing yourself and the room like it’s your job, even when it’s costing you),10

-- and the “stone wall” effect (putting effort into systems that don’t return basic human reciprocity).1
+- the stone-wall effect (putting effort into systems that do not return basic reciprocity).1

 Translation: sometimes shutdown is what the body does when the social world has been asking for more than it gives back.

-The goal isn’t to “force feeling.”
-The goal is to re-enter—slowly—without shocking the system.
-Think of it like warming up frozen hands: too fast hurts, too slow keeps you stuck.
+The goal is not to force feeling.
+The goal is to re-enter slowly without shocking the system.
+Think frozen hands: too fast hurts, too slow keeps you stuck.

-Shutdown is a signal: “capacity is low.”
-Not a prophecy: “nothing matters.”
-On my not-feeling day, I had to remind myself: meaning doesn’t disappear first.
+Shutdown is a signal: capacity is low.
+It is not a prophecy: nothing matters.
+On my own not-feeling day, I had to remind myself: meaning does not disappear first.
 Energy does.1

 - Water.